Schiphol Airport Bus

 How much is the bus from Schiphol to Amsterdam?

 The ticket for the fast and efficient Amsterdam Airport Express Bus 397 costs 6.50€/6.90$ for a one-way ride.
-On the other hand, round journeys are priced at 11.75€/12.50$ and can take place within a 14-day period time from the purchase date.
+On the other hand, round journeys are priced at 11.75€/12.50$ and can take place within a 14-day period from the purchase date.

 How do I pay for the airport bus in Amsterdam?